UniReps/unireps.github.io/_posts/2025-10-25-jepa-daam_fsqvae.md

 #### Density Adaptive Attention for Temporal Feature Modulation

-The core innovation integrating an stabilized version of the original DAAM into JEPA is the **DensityAdaptiveAttention** module, which computes adaptive attention gates based on learned Gaussian mixture distributions.
+The core innovation integrating a stabilized version of the original DAAM into JEPA is the **DensityAdaptiveAttention** module, which computes adaptive attention gates based on learned Gaussian mixture distributions.
 Unlike standard self-attention that computes pairwise dot-product between positions, DAAM learns to identify **statistically salient** temporal regions based on their distribution characteristics.

 **Mathematical Formulation:**